solidi/learning-notes/interviews/punch-list.md

 ## 2017
 - Managed first summer intern.
+- Grew first technical lead.

 ## 2018
 - Managing a team that already existed.
+- First difficult win (Foosball table).

 ## 2019
-- First difficult win (Foosball table).
 - Brilliant minds with opinions not accepted by peers.
 - Gating on compensation increases.
 - Dealing with difficulty in relationships.
 When they refuse help.